The only reason you've come to this page is that you either are an aquarist or starting to be one.

 Lifespan - Because the longer, the better

 How long do shubunkin goldfish live?
 According to Pets on Mom.me, shubunkins can live up to 30 years.
-That’s a pretty long lifespan for a fish.
+That's a long lifespan for a fish, isn't it?

 You can expect the ones kept in an aquarium to live up to 10 years, and in ponds to live up to the age of 25 years.

-They are considered adult fish at 2 to 3 years of age.
+And if you are wondering, we consider them as adult fish when they are 2 to 3 years of age.

 Like any other fish species, shubunkins have three different types that might look similar but entirely different.